-From 1999 to 2009 Ms. Yee was an original member of Invert, a New York City-based string quartet performing original music by its members and unique arrangements of works by other composers.
-Invert literally turned the format of the traditional string quartet on its head – featuring two cellists instead of the usual two violins.
-The group’s members were firmly rooted in rock, jazz and world musics and these influences were reflected in their compositions, which ranged from pieces evocative of soundtracks from expressionist cinema to driving melodic works that often feature open sections of improvisation.
-Invert has been featured in Vanity Fair, Time Out NY and Baltimore Magazine and have performed at Irving Plaza, Joe’s Pub, the Knitting Factory, and The Kitchen.
-They have performed on bills with groups such as Ethel, The Rachels, Mission of Burma and have backed the rock band, Guided By Voices on their CD, Universal Truths and Cycles.
-In Fall 2005 Invert toured the U.S., opening for Rachel’s in venues as varied as The Great American Music Hall in San Francisco and Cactus Cafe in Austin, TX.
+Prior to that, from 1999 to 2009 I was an original member of Invert, a NYC-based string quartet performing original music by its members and unique arrangements of works by other composers.
+Invert turned the format of the traditional string quartet on its head – featuring two cellists instead of the usual two violins.
+Our original repertoire ranged from pieces evocative of soundtracks from expressionist cinema to driving melodic works that often feature open sections of improvisation.

 These days you can often find me playing with the local jazz manouche-influenced group, The Birdseed Salesmen.